open/close all folders

-- In "The Masque of the Red Death" by Edgar Allan Poe, the Red Death, whose symptoms include profuse bleeding all over the face and the body, kills within half an hour of infection.
+- In "The Masque of the Red Death", the Red Death, whose symptoms include profuse bleeding all over the face and the body, kills within half an hour of infection.

 - In the Dirk Pitt novel Deep Six, a deadly chemical weapon called Nerve Agent S has the side effect of causing victims to do this before dying.

 - Let the Right One In: Eli when she enters a building without an invitation.

 - Journey to the West often uses the expression "he bled from all the seven orifices".
 Usually is a result of some unlucky soul getting smashed by Sun Wukong's cudgel, in one occasion or two it was from the monkey itself, due to an incredibly inhuman physical effort (namely trying to not get crushed flat by three mountains which were summoned on his back).